Web Accessibility

 Accessibility Testing

-- Dalton, Brian; Rahman, Saleem: Blind QA testing (Part 1): A Screen Reader Users Perspective, InterAccess, November 2017.
+- Dalton, Brian; Rahman, Saleem: Blind QA testing (Part 1): A Screen Reader Users Perspective, InterAccess, November 2017 (accessed on 12.04.2024).

 - Bell, Vance: College Recommended Web Accessibility Tools for Students, Staff and Faculty, Vance Bell's blog, 07.10.2017.